African Blackwood Facts

 - Overharvesting, habitat loss, and climate change also appear to represent the greatest threats to its continuation.

-African Blackwood Physical Characteristics
+African Blackwood Physical Description

 The rather Impressive African Blackwood represents a small tree species that rarely attains a height in excess of 49 ft (15 m).
 The trunks and limbs also both tend to be quite gnarly.